Which Razer Laptop Is Right for You? Blade vs Stealth vs Pro

 Cons: Although it's big on speed, performance and, of course, looks, the Blade Stealth is lacking in the battery department.
 The 12.5 system lasted only about 6 hours on our battery test while the 13-inch lasted a little over 5 hours.
 Both results are below average for an ultraportable notebook.
 The keyboards are also a bit shallow for our tastes.

 The Blade: For Gamers Who Play on the Go

 Pros: The crown jewel in Razer's lineup, the Blade offers an alluring mix of power, portability and longevity that makes it perfect for gaming on the go or settling in for a long quest on your couch.
 Weighing just 4.2 pounds, this is one slick beast.

-Starting at $1,899, the Blade offers the latest 7th-gen Intel processors, beginning with Intel Core i5.
+Starting at $1,999, the Blade offers a 7th-gen Intel processor, beginning with Intel Core i5.
 And thanks to its Nvidia GeForce GTX 1060 graphics card, the Blade is one of the thinnest VR-ready laptops on the market.
 It also has the typical Razer aesthetic, down to the glowing customizable Chroma keyboard.

 In terms of games, the 1060 GTX GPU will net you a solid 60 fps on most titles on High.
 And if you're feeling up to it, I definitely recommend plugging in an Oculus Rift or HTC Vive and taking a walk on the virtual side.
 But, ultimately, the Blade is ideal for gamers that don't want a massive desktop replacement taking up valuable space, but still want to play games at high framerates.
 And if you need it to, the Blade can definitely pull its weight as a productivity machine.